tcdi/plrust/doc/src/try-plrust-with-docker.md

 $$;
 ```

-Creating PL/Rust functions causes Rust code compilation in the backend, so this may take some time depending on  the host's hardware specifications and internet connection speeds.
+Creating PL/Rust functions compiles Rust code in the backend, so this may take some time depending on the host's hardware specifications and internet connection speeds.
 Once this completes, the PL/Rust function can be executed similar to other Postgres functions:

 ```SQL
 SELECT * FROM plrust.one();